Yani Tseng: LPGA Tour

-2011

 In January 2011, Tseng defended her title at the Taifong Ladies Open on the LPGA of Taiwan Tour.
 Three weeks later she won the ISPS Handa Women's Australian Open, and a week later the ANZ RACV Ladies Masters, both events co-sponsored by the ALPG Tour and the Ladies European Tour.
 Her wins moved her into the number 1 position in the Women's World Golf Rankings.
 She won again the next week in the first tournament of the LPGA season, the Honda LPGA Thailand.

 In June 2011, she won the LPGA State Farm Classic over Cristie Kerr by three strokes.
 Two weeks later, she won the LPGA Championship.
 This made her, at age 22 years and five months, the youngest player to win four LPGA majors.
 The next month she defended her title at the Women's British Open, becoming the first defending champion winner at the Women's British Open as a major.
 Her five major titles also made her the youngest player, male or female, at 22 years, six months, to win five major championships.

 Tseng won the LPGA Tour Player of the Year for a second straight year.
 She wrapped up the award while the season still had four events remaining.

-2012

 Tseng won three of the first five events on the 2012 LPGA Tour: the Honda LPGA Thailand, the RR Donnelley LPGA Founders Cup and the Kia Classic.
 The Honda LPGA Thailand victory was her second consecutive win at that event.

-Mid-2012 career downturn

 Tseng's career took a sudden downturn beginning in the latter part of the 2012 season.
 At the end of 2013, she had dropped from fourth to 38th place on the official LPGA money list and from first to 34th in the Women's World Golf Rankings.
 Her performance dropped further in 2014; she ended that year at 54th on the official money list and ranked 83rd in the world.
 Tseng has not won a LPGA tournament since March 2012 (Kia Classic).
 After accumulating seven top-10 finishes, including four wins, in majors in 2010 through early 2012, starting with the 2012 Women's PGA Championship, she has missed the cut or did not play in a majority of the majors and finished no higher than T13 in the others.
 There have been no reports of major injuries or other explanation for the sudden change.